 And Nancy speaks Spanish!
 So imagine for those without the lingo.

 Nancy stayed at my guesthouse and I helped her plan her time getting to take in an off-shoot of my favourite Uruguayan rock band in a small bar overlooking the River Plate, a unique percussionist “who turns the idea of unplugged concerts on its head”, tango and more.

-The good news for you, dear Guru’guay reader, is that I don’t horde my tips, I share them every day on the Guru’guay Facebook page which is open to the public and on Twitter.
+The good news for you, dear Guru’guay reader, is that I don’t horde my tips, if you contact me in advance, I’ll be more than happy to them with you on the Guru’guay Facebook page which is open to the public.